University of Nebraska Medical Center

 Pediatric Primary Care NP

-This specialty focuses on the diagnostic reasoning, assessment and management of the acute care needs of children from birth to 21 years.
+This specialty focuses on the diagnostic reasoning, assessment, and management of primary health care needs for children from birth through young adulthood.
+Graduates are prepared to deliver high-quality, evidence-based care to individuals across Nebraska and beyond.

 Psychiatric Mental Health NP